United States · audience itinerary

 Art Deco Charm and Beach Fun

-- Consider a guided walking tour for deeper insights into the history and architecture.
+- Consider a guided walking tour for deeper insights.

-- Visit in the morning to avoid the midday heat and crowds.
+- Best explored in the morning to avoid the midday heat.

 - Midday~75 minNews Caferestaurant

-Relax on the world-famous sands of South Beach, known for its clear turquoise waters and lively atmosphere.
-Build sandcastles, take a dip, or simply enjoy the sunshine.
+Relax on the famous sands of South Beach, known for its clear waters and vibrant atmosphere.
+Build sandcastles, take a dip in the ocean, or simply soak up the sun.

 - Keep an eye on your belongings.

-A Miami institution famous for its fresh stone crabs (in season), key lime pie, and classic American fare.
-While it can be pricey, it's a quintessential Miami dining experience.
+A Miami institution famous for its fresh stone crabs (seasonal) and classic American fare.
+Enjoy a lively dining experience with a variety of seafood options.

 - Reservations are highly recommended, especially during peak season.